 And, that singular experience was a harbinger loaded with practical lessons about what really matters.
 The way forward became clearer, and her next steps in her re-invention were intentional and laser-focused on the goal.
 She took the time to write down the details and methods of this self-discovery- what worked and what didn’t.
 The result was her first book “Designing Your Ideal Life: Create Your Blueprint for Success and Happiness, released in 2015.

 She continues to learn and grow.
-She will complete a Doctor of Education degree in 2016.
+Becky completed a Doctor of Education degree in 2017.
 Most importantly, she has truly learned what her life is all about, And, she is anxious to share it with others who dare to search for their ideal life.

 Author Q&A with Becky Lynn Smith